tol-training/tol-training.github.io/docs/sessions.md

     Sessions added/changed:

-    - "Pangenomic Assembly and Assessment using Minigraph and Bandage" new session added 21 Sep 20:00-22:00
+    - "Pangenome Assembly and Assessment using Minigraph and Bandage" new session added 21 Sep 20:00-22:00

 | Title | Session Leader | Date and Time in UTC/GMT |